M*A*S*H (TV series): Premise

 M*A*S*H aired weekly on CBS, with most episodes being a half-hour in length.
 The series is usually categorized as a situation comedy, though it has also been described as a "dark comedy" or a "dramedy" because of the often dramatic subject matter.
 (Note: The term "dramedy" (drama + comedy), although coined in 1978, was not in common usage until after M*A*S*H had gone off the air.)

 The show is an ensemble piece revolving around key personnel in a United States Army Mobile Army Surgical Hospital (MASH) in the Korean War (1950–53).
 The "4077th MASH" was one of several surgical units in Korea.
 The asterisks in the name are not part of military nomenclature and were creatively introduced in the novel and used in only the posters for the movie version, not the actual movie.

-Early seasons aired on network prime time while the Vietnam War had not ended; the show was forced to walk the fine line of commenting on that war while at the same time not seeming to protest against it.
-The show's discourse, under the cover of comedy, often questioned, mocked, and grappled with America's role in the Cold War.
+Early seasons aired on network prime time while the Vietnam War had not ended; the show was forced to walk the fine line of reflecting on that war while at the same time not seeming to protest against it.
+The show's discourse, under the cover of comedy, often questioned, mocked and grappled with America's role in the Cold War.

 Episodes were both plot- and character-driven, with several narrated by one of the show's characters as the contents of a letter home.
-The show's tone could move from silly to sobering from one episode to the next, with dramatic tension often occurring between the unwilling civilian draftees of 4077th – Captains Pierce, McIntyre, and Hunnicutt and the "regular Army" characters, such as Major Houlihan and Colonel Potter, who were commissioned as regulars.
-Other characters, such as Lieutenant Colonel Blake, Major Winchester, and Corporal/Sergeant Klinger, help demonstrate various American civilian attitudes toward Army life, while guest characters played by actors such as Eldon Quick, Herb Voland, Mary Wickes, and Tim O'Connor also help further the show's discussion of America's place as Cold War participant and peace maker.
+The show's tone could move from silly to sobering from one episode to the next, with dramatic tension often occurring between the unwilling civilian draftees of 4077th—Captains Pierce, McIntyre and Hunnicutt and the "regular Army" characters, such as Major Houlihan and Colonel Potter, who were commissioned as regulars.
+Other characters, such as Lieutenant Colonel Blake, Major Winchester and Corporal/Sergeant Klinger, help demonstrate various American civilian attitudes toward Army life, while guest characters played by actors such as Eldon Quick, Herb Voland, Mary Wickes and Tim O'Connor also help further the show's discussion of America's place as Cold War participant and peace maker.

 Reviewing the series in 1980 for the BBC, Ludovic Kennedy observed "...its humour derives mainly from the layman's delight in finding that members of the medical profession (traditionally totem figures) can in their social lives be just as venal and silly as the rest of us."